Wolves in Great Britain

 Wolves were once present in Great Britain.
 Early writing from Roman and later Saxon chronicles indicate that wolves appear to have been extraordinarily numerous on the island.
 Unlike other British animals, wolves were unaffected by island dwarfism, with certain skeletal remains indicating that they may have grown as large as Arctic wolves.
-The species was exterminated from Britain through a combination of deforestation and active hunting through bounty systems.
+The species was progressively exterminated from Britain through a combination of deforestation and active hunting through bounty systems.
+The last wolf is thought to have been hunted in 1680.

 Past presence in England and Wales

-It is recorded that in AD 950 King Athelstan imposed an annual tribute of 300 wolf skins on Welsh king Hywel Dda, while William of Malmesbury states that Athelstan requested gold and silver and that it was his nephew Edgar the Peaceful who gave up that fine and instead demanded a tribute of wolf skins on King Constantine of Wales.
-Wolves at that time were especially numerous in the districts bordering Wales, which were heavily forested.
+The earliest known remains of wolves in Britain are from Pontnewydd Cave in Wales, dating to around 225,000 years ago, during the late Middle Pleistocene (Marine Isotope Stage 7).
+Wolves continuously occupied Britain since this time, despite dramatic climatic fluctuations.
+The Roman colonisation of Britain saw sporadic wolf-hunting.
+Exploitation of wild fauna was limited in the latter half of the first millennium.
+King Edgar the Peaceful of England is traditionally recorded to have demanded, in 957, three hundred wolf pelts from the kingdoms of north and south Wales.
+This is first recorded in William of Malmesbury's Gesta Regum Anglorum.
+There is, however, no evidence of wolf hunts in early medieval Wales, or even Scotland.
+Wolves at that time were especially numerous in the districts bordering Wales, which were heavily-forested.
+Wolves had been driven from the south of England by the time of the Norman Conquest.